H-mmer/CTF-Writeups/challenge.fi/README.md

 Foremost finished at Tue Mar 30 15:24:16 2021
 ```
 And there we go we have 2 pictures. `00000000.jpg` is the picture of Eiffel Tower and `00003663.png` is the famous landmark.
-Let's take a look at that new picture
+Let's take a look at that new picture.

 ![angel_of_the_north](./steganography/00003663.png)

 Looks like a statue with plane wings.
 Lets do a google search for exactly [that](https://letmegooglethat.com/?q=Statue+with+plane+wings) and there we go The Angel of the North is our famous landmark and our flag.
 # 6. Crypto
 #### 6.1 Catch the criminal 1